-- Provide each firm of interest a copy of your resume.
+- Provide each employer of interest a copy of your resume.

-- Request the firm representative's business card in exchange for your resume.
+- Request the employer representative's business card in exchange for your resume.

-- Write notes on back of business cards to help you remember details about the firm representative that you met.
+- Write notes on back of business cards to help you remember details about the employer representative that you met.

-- The hotel layout map will identify the student waiting area where you can make notes on business cards.
+- The hotel layout map (provided in your logistics email) will identify the student waiting area where you can make notes on business cards.

 - These notes will assist you with your follow-up thank you notes to firm representatives that you met.